Tom Ripley: Sexuality

-While Highsmith never explicitly portrays Ripley as gay or bisexual, certain passages in the Ripley novels imply that he harbors some unacknowledged attraction towards other men.
-In The Talented Mr. Ripley, he is obsessed with Dickie Greenleaf, and is jealous of Greenleaf's girlfriend Marge Sherwood to the point that he fantasizes about Greenleaf rejecting and hitting her.
-He is also afraid that others will think he is gay, and jokes that he wants to give up both men and women because he cannot decide which he likes more.
+While Highsmith never explicitly portrays Ripley as gay or bisexual, certain passages in the Ripley novels imply that he harbors some unacknowledged attraction towards men.
+In The Talented Mr. Ripley, he is obsessed with Greenleaf and is jealous of his girlfriend to the point that he fantasizes about Greenleaf rejecting and hitting her.
+Afraid that others will think he is gay, he jokes that he wants to give up both men and women because he cannot decide which he likes more.
+In Ripley Under Ground, he recalls "turning green" during his wedding, then going impotent with laughter while having sex with Heloise during their honeymoon.

-In Ripley Under Ground, he recalls "turning green" during his wedding, and going impotent with laughter while having sex with Heloise during their honeymoon.
-In The Boy Who Followed Ripley, he reflects that he and Heloise rarely have sex, and that frequent sexual demands on her part "really would have turned him off, maybe at once and permanently."
-The Boy Who Followed Ripley, meanwhile, has been cited as portraying a homoerotic subtext between Ripley and the novel's underage supporting protagonist, Frank Pierson.
-For example, Frank sleeps in Ripley's bed without changing the sheets, and speaks of his happiness at being at Belle Ombre with "the words of a lover".
+In The Boy Who Followed Ripley, he reflects that he and Heloise rarely have sex and that frequent sexual demands on her part "really would have turned him off, maybe at once and permanently.”
+The Boy Who Followed Ripley, meanwhile, has been cited as portraying a homoerotic subtext between Ripley and the novel's supporting protagonist, Frank Pierson.
+For example, Frank sleeps in Ripley's bed without changing the sheets and speaks of his happiness at being at Belle Ombre with "the words of a lover.”
 Highsmith herself was ambivalent about the subject of Ripley's sexuality.
-"I don't think Ripley is gay," she said in a 1988 interview with Sight & Sound.
+"I don't think Ripley is gay,” she said in a 1988 interview with Sight & Sound.
 "He appreciates good looks in other men, that's true.
 But he's married in later books.
 I'm not saying he's very strong in the sex department.
 But he makes it in bed with his wife."